electron/electron/docs/api/app.md

 ### `app.accessibilitySupportEnabled` _macOS_ _Windows_

-A `Boolean` property that's `true` if Chrome's accessibility support is enabled, `false` otherwise.
+A `boolean` property that's `true` if Chrome's accessibility support is enabled, `false` otherwise.
 This property will be `true` if the use of assistive technologies, such as screen readers, has been detected.
 Setting this property to `true` manually enables Chrome's accessibility support, allowing developers to expose accessibility switch to users in application settings.

 See [Chromium's accessibility docs](https://www.chromium.org/developers/design-documents/accessibility) for more details.
 Disabled by default.